revloc02/dndMarkdown/colver-5e-homebrew.md

 But none of this prevents any player character from attaining any levels all the way to 20th, or beyond if the DM has parameters for it.

-### Epic levels are Very Rare
+### Epic 10

-Epic 10 is suited to lower-magic and grittier campaign settings and worlds.
-"Low Fantasy" is a relative term - the Continent from the Witcher is probably the best point of reference.
+This essentially outlines what is called Epic 10.
+In other words, the pinnacle of human achievement a person can reach by ordinary means is level 10.
 The point of Epic 10 is not to limit the players, but to limit the world around them.
 Players are clever, ambitious, and always surprising.
 Players will find ways to circumvent any limitation or obstacle in front of them.

 However, in an Epic 10 world, there is no magic higher than level 5.
 This means teleportation is limited, resurrection is much harder to find, advanced scrying is restricted, wishes are extremely rare, and many other powerful spells are unavailable through conventional means.